-Finally, there’s no reason to believe that you need any of the expensive proprietary supplements promoted by this diet to lose weight or improve your health.
+The bottom line: The expensive proprietary supplements promoted by this diet are not required to lose weight or improve your health.

 The Tom Brady Diet encourages you to eat the following minimally processed foods:

-- Fruits and vegetables.
-These should be organic, non-GMO, locally grown, and seasonal.
-Fruits and vegetables believed to be acidifying or inflammatory should be avoided.
+- Fruits and vegetables: These should be organic, non-GMO, locally grown, and seasonal.

-- Legumes.
-This category includes all beans, peas, and lentils, except for soybeans and products derived from them.
+- Legumes: This category includes all beans, peas, and lentils, except for soybeans and products derived from them.
 Pasta made from beans and legumes like chickpea or black bean pasta are also allowed.

 Around 80% of the diet should consist of plant foods, while the remaining 20% can be made up of grass-fed, organic, antibiotic- and hormone-free lean meats, and wild-caught fish or seafood.